-State employees may qualify for unpaid leave time to volunteer on a national Disaster Medical Assistance Team (DMAT) as specially trained medical and paramedical professionals ready to deploy within 24 hours of notification that their service is needed for a large scale public health emergency.
+State employees may qualify for unpaid leave time to volunteer on a national Disaster Medical Assistance (DMAT) as trained medical and paramedic professionals.
+To qualify as a member of DMAT, you must be trained and ready to deploy within 24 hours of notification service is needed for an emergency.

-Although this volunteering is NOT considered military service and does not qualify for military pay, an employee who does this volunteer work has some protection for their job and health insurance.
+Although this volunteering is NOT considered military service and thus does not qualify for military pay, employees who do this volunteer work have some protection for their job and health.
 Employees who are volunteering in this role are covered by USERRA (which requires job reinstatement upon returning from leave).
 See the U.S. Department of Health and Human Services federal government site for more information.

 Executive Department employees may qualify for paid leave time to attend a funeral of certain family members.

 - Upon the passing of an eligible family member, Executive department employees may qualify for 1 to 7 paid work days for mourning and attending services.
 These days are separate from vacation, personal, and sick days.